Bernard Mensah (footballer, born October 1994): Kayserispor

 Mensah spent the 2018–19 season at Kayserispor on loan from Atlético Madrid with an option to buy.
 He played a total of 28 games and scored four goals.
 Kayserispor made the deal permanent in May 2019.

 Al-Tai

 On 15 July 2023, Mensah joined Saudi Pro League club Al-Tai on a free transfer.
 On 16 September 2023, Mensah scored his first goal from the penalty spot on the 12th minute of the game against Al-Hazm in the Saudi Professional League.
 On 21 September 2023, Mensah had a hat-trick against Al-Ettifaq in a 3–4 loss.
 Mensah won the November Player of the Month in the Saudi Pro League beating Cameroonian forward Georges-Kévin Nkoudou to win the award.

 Al-Riyadh

 On 20 August 2024, Mensah joined Al-Riyadh.

 Al-Nasr

 On 20 August 2025, Mensah joined Al-Nasr in the UAE Pro League club.

+Al-Riyadh

+In August 2026, Mensah returned to Saudi Pro League club Al-Riyadh after leaving UAE Pro League side Al-Nasr.